bcrowell/kcals/README.md

   nominal_h -- the nominal distance of the run, in miles if metric=0, km if metric=1; see below

-  my_h -- a distance, in miles if metric=0, km if metric=1; used for estimating times, see below
+  split_energy_at -- at this distance, print out the energy used so far; distance is in miles if metric=0, km if metric=1; for use in predicting split times (see below)

-  my_t -- a time, in h:m:s, m:s, or s format; used for estimating times, see below

   rec -- set to 0 to use the cost of running directly from treadmill studies, 1 to use a modified "recreational" version that is usually more realistic; default is 1